Train from Rome Fiumicino Airport to Naples

-When your itinerary calls for landing at Rome’s Fiumicino Airport (FCO), the country’s largest, but you’re not planning to stay in the capital city, then you’ll be glad to know that FCO has its own dedicated train station.
-What’s more, it’s served by Italy’s high-speed train network so you can get where you’re going quickly.
+If your travel plans include landing at Rome’s Fiumicino Airport (FCO) but not actually staying in Rome, then you will be relieved to know that FCO has its own dedicated train station.
+The Fiumicino train station is also served by Italy’s high-speed train network, so you can get to your destination quickly!

-Anyone arriving at Fiumicino Airport and bound for Naples should be prepared to settle in for a trip of a couple hours, but that option is far better than trying to drive the 150 miles (241 km) - jetlag plus navigating Italian roads isn’t a good combination.
-Go by train and relax.
+Anyone arriving at Fiumicino Airport and bound for Naples should be prepared to settle in for a trip of a couple hours, but that option is far better than trying to drive the 150 miles (241 km).
+Jetlag plus navigating Italian roads isn’t a good combination when you can go by train instead and relax.

 Frequent Trains from Rome Fiumicino Airport to Naples

-Trenitalia’s high-speed Alta Velocità (AV) trains connect Rome’s Fiumicino Aeroporto station with Roma Termini in the city center frequently, and from there there are also frequent trains to Napoli Centrale station in Naples.
+Trenitalia’s high-speed Alta Velocità (AV) trains connect Rome’s Fiumicino Aeroporto station with Roma Termini station in the city center frequently.
+From Termini station, there are also frequent departures to Napoli Centrale station in Naples.
 Between the AV trains and Regionale trains connecting the Fiumicino Aeroporto station with Rome, there are 78 trains per day.

-The trip from Rome’s Fiumicino Airport to Naples can take as little as two hours, depending on the timing of your trains.
+The trip from Rome’s Fiumicino Airport to Naples can take as little as 2 hours, depending on the timing of your trains.
 Most journeys are between 2-2.5 hours.
 Ticket prices range from $33-52.

-Italo trains only connect the cities of Rome and Naples, not Fiumicino Airport.
-If you wanted to take an Italo train you would need first to take one of the other trains from Fiumicino Aeroporto station to Roma Termini station (either an AV train, the Leonardo Express, or the Regionale FL1), and from there take an Italo train from Roma Termini to Napoli Centrale.
+Italo trains connect the cities of Rome and Naples, but not from Fiumicino Airport.
+If you wanted to take an Italo train, you would first need to take either an AV train, the Leonardo Express, or the Regionale FL1 train from Fiumicino Aeroporto station to Roma Termini station.
+Then you can take an Italo train from Roma Termini to Napoli Centrale.
 The trip from Roma Termini to Napoli Centrale on Italo takes just over one hour.